grimme-lab/xtb_docs/source/gfnff.rst

   > export OMP_STACKSIZE=5G

-As a rule of thumb, add 1G for evey additional 1000 atoms.
+As a rule of thumb, add 1G for every additional 1000 atoms.

 MD Simulations
 ------------------

-For molecular dynamics simulations, the default time step of 4 ps is instable in GFN-FF.
+For molecular dynamics simulations, the default time step of 4 ps is not stable in GFN-FF.
 Below you can find our recommended settings for a stable MD run.

 .. code:: bash